-- The Registrar's fee is taken from the Scheme Property of the relevant Sub-Fund.
-The current registration fee is £18 per Unitholder per annum with a minimum of £2,000 per Sub-Fund per annum and £6 per Unitholder transaction effected through straight through processing and £19 per Unitholder transaction recorded manually.
-Such fee may be payable to the Manager or to any person who has had the relevant duty delegated to it pursuant to the FCA Rules by the Manager. - 16.6.3 The Administrator will be paid by the Manager for administration services out of the fees and expenses payable to the Manager.
+- 16.7.2 The Registrar's fee is taken from the Scheme Property.
+The current registration fee is £18 per Unitholder per annum with a minimum of £2,000 per annum and £6 per Unitholder transaction effected through straight through processing and £19 per Unitholder transaction recorded manually.
+Such fee may be payable to the Manager or to any person who has had the relevant duty delegated to it pursuant to the FCA Rules by the Manager. - 16.7.3 The Administrator will be paid by the Manager for administration services out of the fees and expenses payable to the Manager.
 The administration fees are set percentages applied to the value of the Scheme Property.
-Subject to a minimum fee of £25,000 per Sub-Fund per annum, the current administration fee is:
+Subject to a minimum fee of £25,000 per annum, the current administration fee is:

-0.04% per annum up to and including £50,000,000 in value of

-the Scheme Property;

-0.035% per annum on the value of the Scheme Property above

-£50,000,000 up to £100,000,000; and

-0.025% per annum on the value of the Scheme Property
+0.04% per annum up to and including £50,000,000 in value of the Scheme Property; 0.035% per annum on the value of the Scheme Property above £50,000,000 up to £100,000,000; and 0.025% per annum on the value of the Scheme Property thereafter.

-thereafter.